Getting started

 Verifying a proof of logging is like verifying a signature.
 No outbound network connections are needed.
 Verify:

-$ sigsum-verify -k submit-key.pub -p ~/.config/sigsum/trust_policy hello.py.proof <hello.py
+$ sigsum-verify -k submit-key.pub -P sigsum-test1-2025 hello.py.proof <hello.py

-Silence is a good sign, no output is expected if all went well and the exit code is zero:
+No more output is expected if all went well and the exit code is zero:

 $ echo $?